nzkelvin/nzkelvin.github.io/_posts/2019-11-16-actionable-message.markdown

 How does it work under the hood.
 My initial thought is that there must be javascript behind the email.
 However, it is not possible because most of email systems ban JavaScript due to security risks.

 # Actionable Messages in Outlook
 In a nutshell, Actional Messages use JSON to construct the messages declaratively.
-The below is an example
+Below is an example

 ``` json
 {